Last Updated on December 24, 2022 by Dr Gustavo Assatourians DDS

 What Happens When You Don’t Change Toothbrush:

 Using the same toothbrush for long periods, not only leads to improper cleaning but also causes the accumulation of food particles and debris in various areas around the teeth that can lead to several gum diseases and an overall decline in oral and general health.
 At Channel Islands Family Dental Office, our Dentist in Oxnard always educates the patients about the role of a clean toothbrush in maintaining the good health of teeth, gums, and other oral tissues.

 What Do Dentists Recommend:

 - With proper toothbrushing twice a day, your toothbrush wears out quickly and it is important to recognize the signs to keep a check on your toothbrush to maintain good oral health.

 - Most dental professionals recommend one should use a toothbrush with soft bristles which should be changed after every 3-4 months.

 - Those people who brush more than twice or brush after meals say three to four times a day and tend to use a lot of pressure with the brush need frequent replacement of toothbrush.

 - Always remember, when the bristles start to fray and lose their stiffness, the toothbrush is almost ready to be replaced.

 - To ensure efficient cleaning you should properly clean and maintain your toothbrush.
-As we all know mouth is the home for multiple microorganisms so it is important to carefully rinse your toothbrush with fresh water after every use.
+As we all know mouth is the home of multiple microorganisms so it is important to carefully rinse your toothbrush with fresh water after every use.